There’s a point in training where things stop making sense.

 You Lose the Purpose of Easy Runs

-And over time, that changes everything.
+And over time, that quietly changes how every run feels.

 Your Hard Workouts Stop Working